Nonprofit 501(c)(3) articles of incorporation sample

 3.01 Purpose

-(Nam of the corporation) is a non-profit corporation and shall operate exclusively for educational and charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code, or the corresponding section of any future Federal tax code.
-(Nam of the corporation)’s purpose is to (the purpose).
+[Name of the Nonprofit Organization or Corporation] is a non-profit corporation and shall operate exclusively for educational and charitable purposes within the meaning of Section 501 (c)(3) of the Internal Revenue Code, or the corresponding section of any future Federal tax code.
+[Name of the Nonprofit Organization or Corporation]’s purpose is to (the purpose).

 Sample purpose in detail: We provide education by giving free lectures and slideshows titled “The World Hunger Exhibition,” in schools, libraries, and other public venues as well as utilizing social media channels and the corporation’s website to provide facts, statistics, and other related data on causes, current efforts and solutions to eradicating chronic malnutrition and hunger.